WE2BS/openerp-openlib/docs/orm.rst

     class MyObject(osv.osv, ExtendedOsv):
         ...

+Because OpenERP native objects does not inherit from :class:`ExtendedOsv`, you can't directly call the new methods on these objects pools.
+You will have to pass throught an object which inherits from :class:`ExtendedOsv`.

 The ExtendedOsv class
 ---------------------

 .. class:: ExtendedOsv

 Every object which inherit from this class can use the following methods.
-These methods support a :ref:`django-like style <keywords-format>` and doesn't require you to pass them  *cr*, *uid* or *context* variables.
-These variables are recovered from the execution stack.
+These methods support a :ref:`django-like style <keywords-format>` and doesn't require you to pass them  ``cr``, ``uid`` or ``context`` variables.
+These variables are recovered from the *execution stack*.
 This means that you **must** have variables named *cr*, *uid*, and *context* (optional) when you call these methods.
 Generally, these variables are passed by OpenERP.

 .. note::

-    All the methods described below supports *_cr*, *_uid* and *_context* arguments to override the ones found automatically in the python stack.
-We use '_' at the begin of arguments for methods which support django-like searching by arguments to avoid conflicts.
+    All the methods described below supports ``_cr``, ``_uid`` and ``_context`` arguments to override the ones found automatically in the python stack.
+We use *_* at the begin of arguments for methods which support :ref:`django-like searching <keywords-format>` by arguments to avoid conflicts.

 find
 ~~~~